hellosteadman/soundslocal.co.uk/content/pages/index.md

 === SECTION ===

-## My mission, one pint at a time
+## Let's embrace the awkward

 The Internet is a powerful way to connect people who wouldn't otherwise meet.
-But if time on Zoom and social media isn't balanced with real world interaction – especially with people who don't look like us – our worldview gets smaller.
+But if we don't balance time on Zoom and social media with real-world interaction – especially with people who don't look like us – our worldview gets smaller.

-Sounds Local is a community interest company, meaning the profit it generates is put back into the community to fund projects that get people off screens and out into the world.
+Sounds Local is a Community Interest Company, meaning the profit it makes is put back into the community to fund projects that get people off screens and out into the world, with all its messy unpredictability.

 === END SECTION ===